Tucsonans finding Insta-fame through social media influencing

 And for the most part, none of their tens of thousands of followers have a clue that they are living in Tucson.

-"There’s got to be even more (social media influencers) than we know about because Tucson is cool; that’s why we’re here," said Northey-Shaw, who cultivated her social media following from here for years before anyone knew where she lived.
+“There’s got to be even more (social-media influencers) than we know about because Tucson is cool; that’s why we’re here,” said Northey-Shaw, who cultivated her following for years before anyone knew where she lived.

 KICKING THE 9-TO-5

-Inc. magazine's 2019 social media influencer forecast shows that Instagram will continue gaining traction in 2019, with companies throwing their advertising dollars to influencers as a way to not only get out their message but to do so in a way that audiences finds believable.
+Inc. magazine’s 2019 social-media influencer forecast shows that Instagram will continue gaining traction in 2019, with companies throwing their advertising dollars to influencers as a way to not only get out their message but to do so in a way that audiences find believable.
 Clicking through an Instagram story has a more personal and lasting impact, companies told the magazine.

 “It makes much more sense for companies … because it’s a real person versus this fashion model that people feel they can’t relate to,” said Castillo.
 “I’m somebody who lives in Tucson right down the street from somebody else.”